-4.3 Promoting cross-border open innovation in technology and business models to solve social challenges
+4.3 Promoting cross-border open innovation in technology and business models to solve socio-economic challenges

-- Cross-border open innovation is fundamental to solving social challenges and creating a sustainable economic society.
+- Cross-border open innovation is fundamental to solving socio-economic challenges and creating a sustainable economic society.
 Efforts to promote cross-border open innovation need to be made both in terms of technological innovation and business model innovation. - In terms of promoting technological innovation, an ecosystem is expected to be established to promote global joint research and open innovation by ASEAN-Japan institutions (universities, companies, etc.) based on an assessment of growth areas.
-In doing so, it is vital to promote technology adoption in areas where Japan can leverage its strengths. - Therefore, opportunities will be expanded to identify social challenges and technological needs in ASEAN and develop new products and solutions through ASEAN-Japan joint research in areas where Japan has expertise and can leverage its technology, experience and knowledge.
-In addition, initiatives to develop the environment for promoting joint research are expected to be implemented, such as initiatives on expanding the number and functions of R&D bases for joint research between ASEAN-Japan institutions, developing R&D infrastructure in ASEAN and training R&D personnel.

-- As for the promotion of business model innovation, there are currently limited cases of ASEAN-Japan companies creating innovation through value co-creation.
-This is due to the fact that challenges persist in acquiring resources for business development and support for value cocreation projects within companies. - In order to promote business model innovation, efforts are expected to be made to promote collaboration (value co-creation) between ASEAN-Japan companies.
-It is necessary to work towards the development of an environment where ASEAN-Japan companies can receive appropriate support (e.g. provision of 'field', 'information' and 'funds' for co-creation) in order to expand fair value co-creation opportunities where ASEAN-Japan companies can understand each other's needs and strengths and accelerate collaboration.
+In doing so, it is vital to promote technology adoption in areas where Japan can leverage its strengths. - Therefore, opportunities will be expanded to identify socio-economic challenges and technological needs in ASEAN and develop new products and solutions through ASEAN-Japan joint research in areas where Japan has expertise and can leverage its technology, experience and knowledge.
+In addition, initiatives to develop the environment for promoting joint research are expected to be implemented, such as initiatives on expanding the number and functions of R&D bases for joint research between ASEAN-Japan institutions, developing R&D infrastructure in ASEAN and training R&D personnel. - As for the promotion of business model innovation, there are currently limited cases of ASEAN-Japan companies creating innovation through value co-creation.
+This is due to the fact that challenges persist in acquiring resources for business development and support for value co-creation projects within companies. - In order to promote business model innovation, there need to be efforts to encourage collaboration (value co-creation) between ASEAN-Japan companies.
+It is also necessary to work towards the development of an environment where ASEAN-Japan companies can receive appropriate support (e.g. 'test field', 'information' and 'finance' for co-creation) in order to expand fair value co-creation opportunities where ASEAN-Japan companies can understand each other's needs and strengths and accelerate collaboration.